National Social Security Day

 Back in the 1970s and 1980s, kids often didn’t get their SSN and card at birth.
 Instead, they got it when some important event happened, like applying for their first driver’s license.

 Americans who are in the workforce or have some other access to social security benefits, like through a spouse, can access the US Social Security Administration website to find out what their status would be if they needed to claim benefits for some reason.
 National Social Security Day might be a great time to check in to find out more about this personal information in preparation for the future.

 Anyone can fall on hard times, or have a period during which a little help doesn’t go amiss, which is why these support systems exist.
 A good way to celebrate National Social Security Day is to think about the more unfortunate members of society and do something for them.

-Cooking a traybake or a big stew and taking it to a soup kitchen is one good idea.
+In fact, National Social Security Day might be a great time to reach out to someone who might have had some difficulty recently.
+Baking up a tray of cookies or a big stew and taking it to a soup kitchen is one good idea.
 Another good idea is to volunteer for a shift in that same kitchen.
-Send the kids out to mow the lawn of an elderly or infirm neighbour, or have a yard sale and donate the proceeds to a homeless charity.
-Have fun, but be generous as well.
+Send the kids out to mow the lawn of an elderly or infirm neighbor, or have a yard sale and donate the proceeds to a homeless charity.
+Have fun, but be generous as well!